GreenClothaWay/Blog/_posts/2019-09-30-introducing-greenclothaway.markdown

 In this first post, we present our project called "GreenClothaWay".

-In the name of the project are all our objectives :
+In the name of the project are all our objectives:
 - Green
 - Clothes
 - Away